 Learning about Sustainability

-We cater for all age groups from foundation to tertiary.
+We cater for all age groups from Early Years to Tertiary.
 We can meet you and your class at your local waterway.
 Consider integrating your session with other learning areas such as Outdoor Education as a bike ride or walk.
 If transport and time are a problem for schools we can come to you.
 Waterwatch provides all of the equipment and support necessary to be involved in this exciting hands-on program.
-An outline of our activities is below.
+An outline of our activities is below: